dustinpfister/blog_posts/_posts/electronjs-browser-window.md

 ## 3 - Conclusion

 There is a great deal more to write about when it comes to the browser window class, this single post alone does not even make a dent in the surface.
 I will likely make future revisions to this post at some point in the future as a log more hours working with electron.js, but for now this will be it.
+As of this writing I am still fairly new to electron js, and I can see that this is the kind of framework that is going to take a while to learn this is and outs of.